dfe-analytical-services/Transition-matrices-dashboard/README.md

 Note:

-  •Data can be viewed in the format of a table or chart.
+  • Data can be viewed in the format of a table or chart.
   •The data has been broken down by pupil characteristics; disadvantage, English as an additional language (EAL), free school meal eligibility (FSM), special educational needs (SEN).
   •Figures are available at national (England) level only.
   •Includes pupils in state-funded mainstream and special schools, hospital schools and non-maintained special schools.